matilda on a roll australia

 Matilda on a roll: 132 votes Accessible Favorite by Public Vote 2025

-Matilda introducse herself: “I’m a presenter, storyteller and full-time adventurer who loves giving a real, lived-experience perspective on the world.
+Matilda introduces herself: “I’m a presenter, storyteller and full-time adventurer who loves giving a real, lived-experience perspective on the world.
 My wish is to encourage others that may have similar barries to live life to the fullest.”

 I’m passionate about showing how I access life in my own way, breaking down barriers, and proving that inclusion isn’t important it’s essential.
 I’ve got stories, laughs, and a whole lot of real talk to share.